KEEPING CHILDREN SAFE IN OUR SCHOOLS

 We ask for your support with this by sharing information and telling us if there is something going on outside school that may have an effect on them during the school day.
 Please don’t ever feel like you’re making a fuss or think the issue is too small to tell us – effective communication is key to your child’s happiness and we are always willing to listen.

-You can contact or speak to your child’s class teacher after school, speak to a member of the Senior Leadership Team or our Family Liaison Officer all of whom are happy to talk though any concerns or worries you may have
+You can contact or speak to your child’s class teacher after school, speak to a member of the Senior Leadership Team or our Safeguarding Lead, all of whom are happy to talk though any concerns or worries you may have

 All parents/carers are asked to sign an Acceptable IT Usage Agreement when their child starts school and it is expected that our parents and carers will uphold all of our school policies.
 When children reach years 5 and 6, and wish to bring a mobile to school, they are required to sign a Mobile Device Agreement.

-Information regarding Health and Safety, E-Safety and information regarding collection from school clubs etc. is regularly included in newsletters, leaflets and letters that are sent out from school.
+Information regarding Health and Safety, On Line Safety and information regarding collection from school clubs etc. is regularly included in newsletters, leaflets and letters that are sent out from school.
 If you are unsure – just ask.

 Security and Safety on the School Site